 Pilots affectionally know this as the 1-2-3 rule.
 Essentially this says that an airport must be designated in an IFR flight plan to provide a suitable destination if a landing at the intended destination becomes inadvisable.
 However, waters are muddied because the regulations do not stipulate what weather reports or forecasts to use to make this determination.
 On a short duration flight filed right before takeoff, surface observations (METARs) should be used to determine the weather "one hour before" arrival.
 However on a longer flight planned a couple hours in advance, it is the forecast that comes into play most of the time.
 Even though it's not stated in the regulations, in reading the Instrument Flying Handbook (FAA-H-8083-15B), there's no question that if a Terminal Aerodrome Forecast (TAF) is issued for the destination airport, it must be used to evaluate the 1-2-3 rule.
 But what if a TAF isn't issued for the proposed destination airport?

 How about using the nearest airport where a TAF is issued?
 Perhaps.
-As long as the destination airport is within 5 statute miles of that nearby airport, that may be acceptable.
+As long as the destination airport is within 5 statute miles of that nearby airport, that may be acceptable (probably has never been tested in court).
 That's because a TAF is only valid 5 statute miles from the center of the airport's runway complex according to the Aviation Weather Services advisory circular, AC 00-45H Change 2.
 There are not that many airports that fall into this category, however.
 If the destination is greater than 5 statute miles from the other airport, then how does a pilot evaluate the 1-2-3 rule.

 To answer that, a little history lesson is in order.